 Understand when a message is forwarded

 Messages with the "Forwarded" label help you determine if your friend or relative wrote the message or if it originally came from someone else.
-Double check the facts when you're not sure who wrote the original message.
+When a message is forwarded from one user to another more than five times, it's indicated with a double arrow icon .
+If you're not sure who wrote the original message, double check the facts.
 To learn more about forwarding messages, please read these articles.

 Check photos and media carefully

-Photos, audios, and videos can be edited to mislead you.
+Photos, audio recordings, and videos can be edited to mislead you.
 Look at trusted news sources to see if the story is being reported elsewhere.
 When a story is reported in multiple places, it's more likely to be true.

 Look out for messages that look different

 Many messages or website links you receive containing hoaxes or fake news have spelling mistakes.
 Look for these signs so you can check if the information is accurate.
-To learn more about suspicious links, please read these articles.
+To learn more about hoax messages, read this article.